pjhanwar/CNF-Resolution/README.md

 # Steps involved:

-The overview of the whole process is as follows:
+The overview of the whole process is as follows:<br>

-One query is picked at a time, it is negated and added to Knowledge base
+One query is picked at a time, it is negated and added to Knowledge base<br>
 Resolution inference is applied using the method of Set of Sets to prove the query by inferencing a contradiction.

 # How to execute: